zuiko21/minimOS/hard/README.md

 Form-factor: Breadboard with point-to-point soldering.

 Specs: Soldered, compact version of SDd.
 Strange bug with VIA, not solved yet.
-Probably will be discarded.
+Likely to be discarded.

 Interfaces: Piezo buzzer between PB7-CB2, SS-22 and VIA-port connectors.